Event

 Another inspired by the clocktower, by NHS psychologist, Arijeta who attended one of the workshops

-This was our first involvement with Arts for Dementia and an interesting insight for us to see how an exhibition of the work created in the workshops can provide a different kind of meaningful moment for people living with dementia.
-While also have a lasting positive impact on other people living with dementia or cognitive impairment, who will enjoy the work while using the Services for Ageing and Mental Health Centre.
+This was our first collaboration with Arts for Dementia and provided valuable insight into the power of exhibiting artwork.
+It creates a unique and meaningful experience for people living with dementia and has a lasting positive impact on others using the Services for Ageing and Mental Health Centre.

 the words Camden Passage printed in expressive typography